310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Jun v3 %}
 Ah, Tatsumi-senpai.
-We were just chatting while looking at the koi carps in the pond.
+We were just chatting while looking at the carps in the pond.
 {% endbubble %}

 {% bubble Tatsumi %}